ErikFortune/fgv/libraries/ts-json/docs/ts-json.mergedefaultjsonconverteroptions.md

 ## mergeDefaultJsonConverterOptions() function

-Merges an optionally supplied partial set of options with the default converter options, producing a fully-resolved set of ConverterOptions and taking all dynamic rules into account (e.g. template usage enabled if variables are supplied and disabled if not)
+Merges an optionally supplied partial set of [options](./ts-json.ijsonconverteroptions.md) with the default converter options and taking all dynamic rules into account (e.g. template usage enabled if variables are supplied and disabled if not), producing a fully-resolved set of [IJsonConverterOptions](./ts-json.ijsonconverteroptions.md)<!-- -->.

 **Signature:**